vidhanbhonsle/number-lookup/README.md

 ![Telnyx](/img/logo-dark.png)

-A PHP code sample to access the Phone number lookup API
+This PHP code allows developer to access the Phone number lookup API and lookup the phone number data.

 </div>